 Calculate the deceleration rate using one of the two methods described above.

 Divide the deceleration by the standard gravitational acceleration.
 In U.S. units, this is approximately 32 feet per second per second.
-For metric units it is 9.8 meters per second per second.
-The result is the average number of G’s applied to achieve the deceleration.
+For metric units the standard gravitational acceleration is 9.8 meters per second per second.
+The result gives the average number of G’s applied to achieve the deceleration.